’13 Reasons Why’ Fan Theory: Is Clay Actually Dead?

 Television networks know they are onto a winning series when the fan theories start.
-It this is the case, then 13 Reasons Why has been the jackpot for Netflix.
+If this is the case, then 13 Reasons Why has been a jackpot for Netflix.
 The new series has only been out for two weeks and already fans have developed some interesting theories about the show.
 However, there is a new one out that involving Clay that is possibly the best yet.
 Could Clay be dead and Tony is guiding him through the events leading up to his death?

 SPOILER ALERT: This article discusses Netflix’s 13 Reasons Why.
 Please proceed with caution if you have not yet viewed all the episodes and would like to avoid spoilers.

-13 Reasons Why concentrates on Hannah (Katherine Langford), her suicide and the reasons why she did it.
+Netflix’s 13 Reasons Why concentrates on Hannah (Katherine Langford), her suicide, and the reasons why she did it.
 However, her death affects those around her in much the same way their behaviour affected her before she killed herself.
 Arguably, the person most affected by Hannah’s death is Clay (Dylan Minnette).
-Their relationship was a tentative one and, potentially, if Clay had picked up the signs, could have prevented Hannah from her suicide attempt.
+Their relationship was a tentative one, and potentially, if Clay had picked up the signs, could have prevented Hannah from her suicide attempt.

-As a result, just how much did Hannah’s death then affect Clay?
-Viewers got to see Clay as he worked his way through the tapes, but, what if something happened to Clay and 13 Reasons Why was like one big dream for Clay?
+As a result, just how much did Hannah’s death affect Clay?
+Viewers got to see Clay as he worked his way through the tapes, but, what if something happened to Clay and 13 Reasons Why was like one big dream for him?

-Facebook user, BK Lusk, has come up with a pretty interesting theory about Clay and the events involving him in 13 Reasons Why.
+Facebook user BK Lusk has come up with a pretty interesting theory about Clay and the events involving him in 13 Reasons Why.

-Her theory is that Clay died or was in a coma as a result of a trauma sustained when he was hit by the car at the start of 13 Reasons Why.
-The car accident was a pretty good way to help identify the present day clay with the flashback version of him, according to Seventeen.
+Her theory is that Clay died, or was in a coma as a result of a trauma sustained when he was hit by the car at the start of 13 Reasons Why.
+The car accident was a pretty good way to help identify the present day Clay with the flashback version of him, according to Seventeen.
 However, what if this incident hid something else?

 What if Clay only thought he survived that incident?
 Perhaps he died, or was injured so badly he ended up in a coma as a result of that accident and Tony (Christian Navarro) is helping Clay’s soul work out exactly what happened to him?